containerscrew/cloudsnake/docs/rds.md

 > [!IMPORTANT]
 > If you are assuming a role/iam user that has `Administrator privileges`, you don´t need to edit any IAM policy.
 You will be able to get the token to connect to the instance

+If not, you need to edit the policies, like [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.IAMPolicy.html)

 ## Download TL/SSLS cert